 To ensure your Christmas morning goes off without a hitch, it’s best to put a little time and energy into planning for the day.
 You’ll be grateful you did when you’re able to really focus on (and enjoy!) the festivities unfolding in front of you.
 As you gear up for the big day, here are a few tips to help your Christmas morning go as smoothly as possible:

 Don’t wait until Christmas morning to ask the family what they want to eat, or to prepare a big, elaborate meal.
-The kids are going to be laser-focused on opening their presents, and you don’t want to trap yourself in the kitchen where you’ll miss out on all the action.
+The kids are going to be focused on opening their presents, and you don’t want to trap yourself in the kitchen where you’ll miss out on all the action.
 Instead, prepare something the night before.
 Opt for something like a breakfast casserole or a batch of cinnamon roles that can be easily thrown into the oven and forgotten until the timer goes off.
 I’ve been collecting recipes all year, find them here.
 At the same time, if you have a coffee maker, you may want to schedule it to make a fresh pot Christmas morning!
-I don’t want to miss any of the smiles opening gifts and this way, I’ll be able to quickly pour and go!
+Don’t miss any of the smiles opening gifts and this way, you’ll be able to quickly pour and go!

 If you’re going to capture the morning by taking videos and photos with your cell phone, be mindful of your battery life.
 Using a camera that takes actual batteries?
 Better buy extra in advance!
 The last thing you want is for your camera to stop working halfway through the morning.
 Consider an extra battery pack or simply keeping your charger within arm’s reach so you can recharge your device when it starts to drain.